vimartinolli/PLM-pipeline/README.md

 # PLM-pipeline

-## Workflow
-The workflow takes as input a list of sequences in a CSV.
+The pipeline takes as input a list of sequences in a CSV.
 These are passed into a pretrained language model to do downstream calculations (likelihood etc.).

-## Running the workflow
+## Set up environment

 - Create a new environment:
 `conda create -n plm`